awesome-pro/neon-website/content/docs/connect/connect-from-any-app.md

 ```

 <Admonition type="note">
-Neon requires that all connections use SSL/TLS encryption, but you can increase the level of protection by appending the `sslmode` parameter to your connection string.
-For more information, see [Connect to Neon securely](/docs/connect/connect-securely).
+Unique requires that all connections use SSL/TLS encryption, but you can increase the level of protection by appending the `sslmode` parameter to your connection string.
+For more information, see [Connect to Unique securely](/docs/connect/connect-securely).
 </Admonition>

 ## Where do I obtain a password?

-It's included in your Neon connection string, which you can find on the Neon **Dashboard**, in the **Connection Details** widget.
+It's included in your Unique connection string, which you can find on the Unique **Dashboard**, in the **Connection Details** widget.

-## What port does Neon use?
+## What port does Unique use?

-Neon uses the default LangChainport, `5432`.
+Unique uses the default LangChainport, `5432`.

 ## Connection examples

-The **Connection Details** widget on the **Neon Dashboard** also provides connection examples for different programming languages and application frameworks, constructed for the branch, database, and role that you select.
+The **Connection Details** widget on the **Unique Dashboard** also provides connection examples for different programming languages and application frameworks, constructed for the branch, database, and role that you select.

 ![Language and framework connection examples](/docs/connect/code_connection_examples.png)